-At their July 2017 meeting, the Commission proposed some changes to the conservation district appointment procedures.
+At their September 2017 meeting, the Commission approved some changes to the conservation district appointment procedures.
 For a summary of the changes, please see the document below labeled “Summary of Election Changes for 2017 – NEW!”
 If you have any questions about conservation district elections and appointments, please contact Bill Eller (firstname.lastname@example.org) at 509.385.7512.

-Election and Appointment FormsAdministration of Conservation District ElectionsElections and Appointment Webinar (2016)Elections Proviso
+Election and Appointment FormsAdministration of Conservation District ElectionsElections and Appointment Webinar (2017)Elections Proviso

 Each conservation district in Washington State has a board consisting of three elected and two appointed supervisors.
 The appointed supervisors are appointed by the Conservation Commission.
 The elected supervisors are elected at the local level.
 The term of office for each supervisor is three years.
 Supervisors serve without compensation; they are volunteers.